 Locations & Seating

 Expect plenty of seating and benches throughout most of the airport.
 But, the many travellers crowding the terminals means you may have to search around a bit.
-Whether the seats are comfortable is anyone’s guess: some benches may be padded, any others are equipped with armrests or curved, preventing rest.
-In general, travellers prefer the main terminals to KLIA2, which has fewer amenities and seating options.
-Sleeping on the floor isn’t the most glamorous, but you certainly won’t be the only person doing so – bring an extra layer for some cushion and warmth.
+Whether the seats are comfortable is anyone’s guess: some benches may be padded, while others are equipped with armrests or curved, preventing rest.
+Travellers generally prefer the main terminals to KLIA2, which has fewer amenities and seating options.
+Sleeping on the floor isn’t the most glamorous, but you certainly won’t be the only person doing so – bring an extra layer for cushion and warmth.

 Here are good sleep spots that travellers have reported:

-- Many people congregate a the food court on Floor 2 when eateries close.
+• Many people congregate at the food court on Floor 2 when eateries close.

 Rest Zones

 A designated rest area is an oasis for travellers who want to relax in comfortable massage chairs.
-The Rest N Go is located in the pre-Security Main Terminal, across from the Air Asia check-in counter.
+The Rest N Go is located on the landside in the Main Terminal, across from the Air Asia check-in counter.

 Hotels